All that’s left to do now is to double-check your work.

 You’ll also have to create a password for your Electronic Federal Tax Payment System account, which you’ll then have to log into here.

 Make sure you’ve got direct deposit set up

 If you have a refund due, make sure you’re using the direct deposit option.

-Confirm that the correct routing and bank account number are on your tax return, and that the amount owed is going to be refunded and not carried over as an estimate to next year.
+Confirm that the correct routing and bank account number are on your tax returns, and that the amount is going to be refunded and not carried over as an estimated tax payment towards the next tax year.

 If your status changes to “Refund Sent,” that means the IRS has sent your refund to your financial institution for direct deposit, or mailed a check.
 If you don’t receive it within a week, that might mean your banking information was inputted incorrectly and might need updating.